 No. Your career path is up to you.
 You’re free to change course whenever you like.

 Training as a rural generalist actually increases your career options.
-The Generalist Pathway not only qualifies you for life as a rural generalist, it also sets you up for a career in almost any other medical field.
+The Queensland Rural Generalist Pathway not only qualifies you for life as a rural generalist, it also sets you up for a career in almost any other medical field.
 Our Fellows are strongly positioned for a myriad of job opportunities and have gone on to roles in clinical leadership, international aid work, expedition and retrieval medicine and entry into other highly specialised training programs.
 To date, every Rural Generalist Trainee or Fellow who has applied to an alternative specialist program has gained entry.

 Rural generalists earn a similar salary to other specialists and often reach higher pay levels significantly faster.
 In fact, our fast track program embedded in The Generalist Pathway allows our interns to achieve senior appointments after three years of commencing the program, often up to doubling their salary in comparison to peers not on the Pathway.

 This is not true in most cases.
 Many Rural Generalists complete anaesthetics advanced skills training but there is a limited availability of anaesthetics training positions statewide.
 It is expected that Rural Generalist Trainees undertaking anaesthetics advanced skills training are doing so with the intention of delivering elective anaesthetic services in a rural community after training.
 Trying to use the QRGP as a short cut on the way to anaesthetics specialist training is not fair to genuine Rural Generalist Trainees or to those pursuing specialist training.
 This behaviour is looked on poorly by both QRGP and the anaesthetics training scheme.
 A genuine change of career path can and does happen quite successfully.